1,3-beta-galactosyl-N-acetylhexosamine phosphorylase

-Thus, the two substrates of this enzyme are beta-D-galactopyranosyl-(1->3)-N-acetyl-D-glucosamine and phosphate, whereas its two products are alpha-D-galactopyranose 1-phosphate and N-acetyl-D-glucosamine.
+The two substrates of this enzyme characterised from Bifidobacterium bifidum are lacto-N-biose (β-D-galactopyranosyl-(1->3)-N-acetyl-D-glucosamine) and orthophosphate (P_{i}).
+Its products are galactose 1-phosphate and N-acetyl-D-glucosamine.

 This enzyme belongs to the family of glycosyltransferases, specifically the hexosyltransferases.
 The systematic name of this enzyme class is beta-D-galactopyranosyl-(1->3)-N-acetyl-D-hexosamine:phosphate galactosyltransferase.